 An envelope curve provides a graphic showing the relationship between the distance and the decibels (dB), for free space radar, or millivolts (mV), for guided radar.
 The graphic will show all peaks in the tank, and the peaks represent the product level and all interferences.

-The red line shows the product level, and the blue line the dynamic mapping.
-Most of the time, you can use the dynamic mapping to measure correctly.
+The red line shows the product level and the blue line dynamic mapping.
+Most of the time, you can use dynamic mapping to measure correctly.
 Lastly, the black line shows the static mapping, where we’ll work.

 Once you analyze the envelope curve, you need to do the static mapping to eliminate all noise and interference, keeping only the product level.
 The best way to do it is with the tank empty, but it’s usually not feasible to empty a tank just for mapping.
 Instead, you can do a partial mapping.

 This procedure allows you to tell the radar to ignore the interferences and find only the level.
 Normally the peak of the level should be higher than the propellers, but this will depend on the dielectric constant.